melvio/lifting-volumes-overview/README.md

-Session MAV is typically around 5-12 for most muscle groups.

 [1] When maintenance volume is 0 sets, it is assumed you still hit these muscle groups with non-direct compound work, e.g.:
 * traps in deadlift
 * front delts in bench press